gatsbyjs/gatsby/docs/docs/sourcing-from-woocommerce.md

 ### Using WPGraphQL

 You can explore possible queries in the [WPGraphQL WooCommerce Playground](https://docs.wpgraphql.com/extensions/wpgraphql-woocommerce/#playground).
 Note that some queries are only available to shop managers as opposed to customers.

+## Pending Changes

+Note that `gatsby-source-wordpress` is undergoing a major rewrite at the time of writing.
+This new major version of the official source plugin is likely to change the optimal solution for using WooCommerce with Gatsby.
+For now, new projects should start with [`gatsby-source-graphql`](/packages/gatsby-source-graphql/) rather than `gatsby-source-wordpress` to ease the transition.
+If you’re interested in the current progress of the plugin, you can [check out the working alpha version](https://github.com/gatsbyjs/gatsby/issues/19292#issuecomment-587946239). **Once this work is done, the [`wp-graphql-woocommerce` plugin](https://github.com/wp-graphql/wp-graphql-woocommerce) will be the recommended option.**

+If you decide to go with this more experimental route, you'll need to install and activate the [WPGraphQL](https://www.wpgraphql.com/) and [wp-graphql-woocommerce](https://github.com/wp-graphql/wp-graphql-woocommerce) plugins on your WordPress site as well.

+The WPGraphQL plugin is also undergoing significant changes.
+It has not yet hit v1 and may therefore introduce [breaking changes](https://docs.wpgraphql.com/getting-started/install-and-activate/#breaking-change-notice) as it continues to progress through development.
+It can be used in production but keep this in mind when using the plugin!

 ## Other resources